coldshrine/study-notes/books/designing-data-intensive-applications.md

 An alternative is to send messages via a _message broker_ (or _message queue_), which is a kind of database that is optimised for handling message streams.
 It runs as a server, with producers and consumers connecting to it as clients.
 Producers write messages to the broker, and consumers receive them by reading them from the broker.

 By centralising the data, these systems can easily tolerate clients that come and go, and the question of durability is moved to the broker instead.
 Some brokers only keep messages in memory, while others write them down to disk so that they are not lost inc ase of a broker crash.

+A consequence of queueing is that consuemrs are generally _asynchronous_: the producer only waits for the broker to confirm that it has buffered the message and does not wait for the message to be processed by consumers.

+Some brokers can even participate in two-phase commit protocols using XA and JTA.
+This makes them similar to databases, aside some practical differences:
+* Most message brokers automatically delete a message when it has been successfully delivered to its consumers.
+This makes them not suitable for long-term storage.
+* Most message brokers assume that their working set is fairly small.
+If the broker needs to buffer a lot of messages, each individual message takes longer to process, and the overall throughput may degrade.
+* Message brokers often support some way of subscribing to a subset of topics matching some pattern.
+* Message brokers do not support arbitrary queries, but they do notify clients when data changes.